anstiw1/PyDisaster/README.md

-# PyDisaster - Problem 8: Crowdsourcing Damage Photos
+# PyDisaster: Crowdsourcing Damage Photos

 ### Problem Statement:
 Imagery is scarce at the start of a disaster.
 FEMA and partners rely on photos and other imagery to understand the disaster impacts and validate reports of damage.
 However, it is almost impossible to systematically acquire imagery the first day.
 Within the first few days, FEMA typically receives several types of satellite data.
 Within a week, other aerial imagery becomes available.
 Photos posted to social media can help fill in gaps in the interim, but these images are not captured systematically.
 The entire emergency management community would benefit from an app or service that anyone in an impacted area could use to take and submit photos.
 Ideally, these photos could be attained with cameras people may have on them (e.g. iPhones) or low-cost cameras.
 We need a systematic image capture workflow in order to conduct AI/ML/edge computing to conduct damage assessments.
 (Doing this from the ground would probably be quicker/easier than waiting on the winds to dissipate so you can fly planes.)